Minimal Root's embeddings for general starting and target distributions: Existence and construction of Root's embeddings

 \section{Existence and construction of Root's embeddings}

-Given $\poten{\mu}\leq\poten{\nu}$, there exists a Root's solution $\tau_D$ for \ref{eq:SEP}$(X,\nu,\mu)$ if $\poten{\mu}\leq \poten{\nu}$, and we can contruct this solution via a variational inequality (see \secref{sec:introduction}).
-However, when \ref{eq:regular} fails, we can't even be sure if the Root's embedding exists.
-From now on, we are concerned with the existence and construction of Root's embedding in general cases.
+Given $\poten{\mu}\leq\poten{\nu}$, \SEP$(\sigma,\nu,\mu)$ admits a UI Root's solution, and we can construct this solution via an obstacle problem (\thmref{thm:Gassiat}).
+However, when \eqref{eq:regular} fails, we cannot even be sure if the Root's embedding exists.
+From now on, we are concerned with the existence and construction of Root's embedding in such general cases.